pingidentity/pingidentity-devops-getting-started/10-docker-standalone/README.md

                        pingfederate
                        pingaccess
                        pingdataconsole
-                       all - runs all containers
+                       all - cleanup all containers

              --force : Force Cleanup & Removal of IN/OUT directories